 Whistleblowing events and any actions are reported to the Audit Committee and the Risk and Sustainability Committee as appropriate.
 There was one whistleblower case reported during the reporting period.
 The case was independently investigated, assessed, and closed in line with Company procedures.

-A copy of the Whistleblower Policy is available on the Company's website within the corporate governance page or can be accessed countries within which Evolution operates and to ensure that all business is conducted ethically and in accordance with the Company's values.
+A copy of the Whistleblower Policy is available on the Company's website within the corporate governance page or can be accessed here.

 Anti-Bribery and Corruption Policy